Native Led. Native Controlled.

 Art, Language & Healing

-To reduce health disparities in Native communities through the preservation and application of indigenous knowledge, including language, regional artisan natural resources and methodologies, and community healing through traditional means.
+To reduce health disparities in Native communities through the preservation and application of Native knowledge, integrating language with artisan resources and methodologies, as a pathway towards community healing.

 To work with community members and tribal governments to develop tribally initiated programs and projects designed to safeguard and co-steward land, ecology, and conservation as prioritized by native community members.